duck8880/EE160/Lab7/Lab7.md

      Tips:

      - Check invalid input (e.g. month < 1 or month > 12, or day > total number of days in the current month).
+You can use **days_in_month()** to check the invalid month if you've already implemented the checking inside that function.
 The function can return -1 to indicate the invalid input.
-     - Use loop to calculate the sum of the days in the previous months.
+     - Use loop to calculate the sum of the number of days in the previous months.
 Then return the sum plus the day in the input.

    - Write a driver, **main()**, which asks the user to enter a month, day, year and prints the Julian date. **Terminate with EOF**.
 Put the driver in the file **driver3.c**.